-Arkansas River Restrictions Lifted
+Arkansas River restrictions lifted

 According to the three organizations mentioned, water flows that run faster than 3,000 cubic feet per second (CFS) pose danger to both people in the water and emergency responders.
 But, they say, that flow rate has since dropped.

-There are several other measures the public can take to ensure safety in the water:
+There are several measures the public can take to help ensure safety in the water:

 - Be aware that the strength of the currents can be deceptive.
 What may appear to be a slow-moving current can even challenge experienced swimmers.

 - Ensure that recreation devices are rated for the flows in the river.
-Check the the United States Geological (USGS) website for current water flow information ( https://waterdata.usgs.gov/nwis/uv?07099970).
+Check the United States Geological Survey website for current water flow information.